 Be a leader in the global community, leadership skills development, intercultural communication, etc. are some of the topics discussed.

-Next conference will take place on August 29th, 2020
+Next conference will take place on a Saturday in early fall 2021.

 More info to come.
 Stay tuned!